hyphen-id/coding-challenge-ml/README.md

 ## Technical Requirements
 * The challenge should be done in Python, and you may use any Python libraries you find appropriate, as well as Jupyter if you like.
 However, remember to include a requirements.txt file for any external libraries used.
+* You may use any models that you see fit for the challenge

 ## Practical